ZetCode

 C# FileStream

-C# FileStream tutorial shows how to read & write files in C# with FileStream.
+This C# FileStream tutorial demonstrates how to read and write files using the FileStream class in C#.

 C# FileStream

-FileStream provides a Stream for a file, supporting both synchronous and asynchronous read and write operations.
-A stream is a flow of data from a source into a destination.
-The source or destination can be a disk, memory, socket, or other programs.
+The FileStream class offers a Stream interface for file operations, enabling both synchronous and asynchronous reading and writing.
+A stream represents a sequence of data flowing from a source to a destination, which may include disks, memory, sockets, or other programs.

 C# FileStream write text